Why encryption key security is so important

 A chief vector of attack for hackers looking to steal cryptographic keys is through a compromised device or application.
 Hackers can reverse engineer code, analyze how it works, and understand where and how to extract keys.

-Device manufacturers and application publishers therefore must fortify the key storage of their product beforehand so that it can deal with attacks that occur outside of their secure environments.
+Device manufacturers and application publishers therefore need to follow encryption key storage best practices so that their product can deal with attacks that occur outside of their secure environments.

 Hardware-backed secure key storage